Kteferra22/many-voices-public/README.md

 Lovable was used to accelerate frontend development while maintaining a structured React + TypeScript architecture.

-Framer Motion powers the animated transitions between reflection stages to create a calm and guided experience.
+Framer Motion powers animated transitions between reflection stages to create a calm and guided experience.

 ---

 ### APIs

 • Bible API for scripture retrieval
-• Geolocation API
-• Global events API
+• OpenAI API for reflection assistance

-These APIs provide contextual information that expands the user’s reflection beyond their immediate experience.
+These APIs provide biblical context and reflective feedback while preserving the user's own voice in the reflection process.

 ---